- 26,000 sf

 The Pikes Peak Summit Complex is truly a once-in-a-lifetime project.
 Located 14,115 feet above sea level, the access to the summit via foot, car or rail is what has helped define Pikes Peak as “America’s Mountain.”
 The mountain annually hosts more than 600,000 visitors.

-BranchPattern is working with a unique stakeholder group comprised of the U.S. Forest Service, Army Corps of Engineers, City of Colorado Springs, Pikes Peak Cog Railway and Pikes Peak America’s Mountain.
-Under this arrangement, the design team is developing the concepts and plans for a new, ecologically sensitive Visitors Center and Army High Altitude Research Lab (HARL).
+BranchPattern worked closely with a unique stakeholder group comprised of the U.S. Forest Service, Army Corps of Engineers, City of Colorado Springs, Pikes Peak Cog Railway and Pikes Peak America’s Mountain.
+Under this arrangement, the design team developed the concepts and plans for a new, ecologically sensitive Visitors Center and Army High Altitude Research Lab (HARL).
 With goals of Net Zero energy and Net Zero water use, our team helped inform architectural concepts, materials and systems to minimize energy use.

 Net Zero Energy